 In Malaysia, utilising the POE method in hostels, Dahlan et al. (2009) quantitively examined the indoor climate's influence in a typical multi-story hostel.
-Their study's findings show explicitly that thermal conditions, acoustic and visual conditions were the most IEQ factors that affect the student occupant's satisfaction.
-The same POE study by Najib et al. (2011) draws on their previous studies and added physical and social variables in developing a POE framework.
+Their findings show explicitly that thermal conditions and acoustic and visual conditions were the most IEQ factors that affect student occupant satisfaction.
+The same POE study by Najib, Yusof and Abidin (2011) draws on their previous studies and added physical and social variables in developing a POE framework.
 Their study aimed to investigate the degree of user satisfaction within a hall of residence in one of the prominent universities in Malaysia.
-A similar study was undertaken by Najib and Abidin (2011) that involved three Malaysian universities.
-Finally, Bashir, Sarki, and Samid (2012) conducted a survey study that examines the students' perception of three universities' hostel accommodation service quality.
+A similar study was undertaken by Najib, Yusof and

+Abidin (2011) that involved three Malaysian universities.
+Finally, Bashir, Sarki and Samidi (2012) conducted a survey study that examines the students' perception of the three universities' hostel accommodation service quality.
 Their research focused on residential satisfaction with the development of bioclimatic design approaches.
-In this region, a new hybrid multi-attribute decision-making model for student hostel satisfaction analysis was proposed by Krishnan, Engku Abu Bakar, and Mat Kasim (2015).
+In this region, a new hybrid multi-attribute decision-making model for student hostel satisfaction analysis was proposed by Krishnan, Kasim and Bakar (2015).

-In Hong Kong, Lai (2013) investigated the POE of a nine-year-old 22 storey hostel building in Hong Kong university using walkthroughs and focus group meetings while adopting theory-based gap analysis.
+In Hong Kong, Lai (2013) investigated the POE of a nine-year-old 22-storey hostel building at Hong Kong university using walkthroughs and focus group meetings while adopting theory-based gap analysis.
 Another study in this region by Dhaka et al. (2013) embraced the objective and subjective methods of investigation on students' thermal comfort residing in six naturally ventilated hostels in India.
 The operating temperature was recorded as one of the thermal factors in conflict with Indian national standards and students' perceptions.
-In the US region, Bonde and Ramirez (2015) conducted a POE study using a semistructured interview that formed general questions for occupancy surveys administered online to students' occupants.
-Their study aimed to compare the differences in indoor environment between green and conventional halls of residence in the University of Arizona.
-A similar survey by Aborz and Berardi (2015) developed a framework for Leadership in Energy and Environmental Design, LEED-certified higher education building in the US.
-Their study findings show that energy, water, and IEQ factors were the most adopted sustainability ratings in building without mandating occupants' feedback.
-Finally, a POE study by Sanni-anibire and Hassanain (2016) assessed students' quality of housing facilities in top Saudi Arabian universities.
+In the US region, Bonde and Ramirez (2015) conducted a POE study using a semi-structured interview that formed general questions for occupancy surveys administered online to student occupants.
+Their study aimed to compare the differences in indoor environments between green and conventional halls of residence at the University of Arizona.
+A similar survey by Alborz and Berardi (2015) developed a framework for Leadership in Energy and Environmental Design, LEED-certified higher education building in the US.
+Their study findings show that energy, water and IEQ factors were the most adopted sustainability ratings in building without mandating occupants' feedback.
+Finally, a POE study by Sanni-Anibire and Hassanain (2016) assessed students' quality of housing facilities in top Saudi Arabian universities.
 Mixed research methods of walkthrough questionnaire surveys and focus group meetings were used to acquire data for students' satisfaction levels.